MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Get servcie account and secret created by Service Connector

 To authenticate to the Azure SQL Database, you need to get the service account and secret created by Service Connector.
-Follow section [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container) with option **Directly create a deployment using the YAML sample code snippet provided** and execute the following steps:
+Follow the section [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container).
+Take the option **Directly create a deployment using the YAML sample code snippet provided** and execute the following steps:

 1. From the highlighted sections in the sample Kubernetes deployment YAML, copy the `serviceAccountName` and `secretRef.name` values, for example: